Certified Nurse Assistant

 A nurse assistant helps with the routine care and treatment of persons who are sick, disabled, or infirm.

 What Do I Need to Know About the CNA Program?

-In order to be eligible for this course, students must have completed at least 8 grade levels of schooling, be at least 16 years of age, speak and understand the English language, have a valid Social Security number, and be in good physical, mental and emotional health.
+In order to be eligible for this course, students must have completed at least an 8 grade level of schooling, be at least 16 years of age, speak and understand the English language, have a valid Social Security number and provide a copy of the card, and be in good physical, mental and emotional health.

 What Certificate Will I Receive?

 The Certified Nurse Assistant (CNA) Training or NA 101 course prepares students to administer patient care as a member of a nursing team in hospitals, nursing homes, home health agencies, and other extended care facilities.
 Students who successfully complete NA 101 are eligible to receive the Nurse Assistant Certificate of Completion, NU 400.

 The NA 101 course follows the curriculum required by the Illinois Department of Public Health (IDPH).
 Some of the topics include: the roles and responsibilities of a nurse assistant; HIPAA laws; how to prevent infection/promote safety; transfers; assisting with activities of daily living, such as bathing, dressing, and feeding; specimen collection; how to care for a person with Alzheimer’s Disease or related dementias.

 Our program, which is approved by the IDPH, exceeds the minimum hours required in the classroom/lab and clinical setting.
 The additional time allows for reinforcement of key concepts, skills practice, and preparation for the state competency exam.
 Our pass rate on the state competency exam is above the state average for community college programs.